dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 ## CPS/Project System Interaction

 In general, items _directly_ referenced by the project file (e.g., through `Reference`, `ProjectReference`, and `Analyzer` items in the project file) are represented with `IProjectTree` nodes as opposed to `GraphNodes`.
-This makes it possible for them to the represented in the project's `IVsHierarchy` and, crucially, makes it easier to code the sorts of interactions users expect for these items.
-For example, a user should be able to right-click on an assembly reference and remove it, or modify the properties of an assembly refrence.
+This makes it possible for them to be represented in the project's `IVsHierarchy` and, crucially, makes it easier to code the sorts of interactions users expect for these items.
+For example, a user should be able to right-click on an assembly reference and remove it, or modify the properties of an assembly reference.

 > Aside: There are exceptions to this.
 In practice analyzers are not directly referenced but rather brought in as part of a NuGet package.
 We still represent all analyzers as `IProjectTree` items directly under the "Analyzers" node.
 This makes it much easier for the C#/VB language service to add nodes for each diagnostic underneath the analyzer's node, and it makes it easy for the user to find so they can check the severity of the diagnostic and potentially change it using the context menu.

 ### DependenciesProjectTreeProvider

-The primary connection point between CPS and the Dependencies node is the [`DependenciesProjectTreeProvider`][1], implementing the the `IProjectTreeProvider` interface.
+The primary connection point between CPS and the Dependencies node is the [`DependenciesProjectTreeProvider`][1], implementing the `IProjectTreeProvider` interface.
 It is directly responsible for the following:

 1. Creating the `IProjectTree` for the "Dependencies" node itself (children are handled elsewhere).
 2. Handling explicit commands to copy or remove a node underneath the "Dependencies" node.